Special Academic Programs

 OPPORTUNITIES FOR TALENTED STUDENTS

 Students who come to Hope with exceptional academic backgrounds and/or exceptional high school academic performance may wish to consult with their advisors about ways in which their academic potential may be developed to the fullest extent.
 Credit by examination via AP, CLEP, or departmental exams or waivers of general education courses or introductory-level courses can be gained in order to avoid repetitive learning and in order to insure placement at the proper course level in fields where they may have advanced standing.
-Further, independent study and research, both at the underclass and upperclass level, may be pursued to fully develop a student's interest in a particular topic.
-In many departments, completely individualized study or upper level tutorials are open to superior students in either the junior or senior year.
+Further, research and independent study, both at the underclass and upperclass level, may be pursued to fully develop a student's interest in a particular topic.

 THE PHELPS SCHOLARS PROGRAM

-The Phelps Scholars Program is a living and learning multicultural program available to first-year Hope students from all racial/ethnic backgrounds.
+The Phelps Scholars Program (PSP) is a living/learning program available to first-year Hope students.
+PSP combines residential life, academic engagement, and social activities that prepares students to be leaders in an increasingly global society.
+Phelps Scholars make a one-year commitment to live in community with others from a broad range of cultural backgrounds, and they explore together the issues of diversity that shape our world.
 Designed to facilitate an enjoyable transition to the college, it also provides the foundation for four productive years as members of our student body.
 Phelps Scholars aspire to Hope’s high standards of academic excellence; participate fully in the life of the college community; and develop skills, attitudes and values that prepare them for lives of leadership and service in a culturally diverse and global society.

 Phelps Scholars accomplish this by:

-- Living together in the same residence hall where they actively develop meaningful relationships with students, faculty and staff who represent a rich mix of cultural backgrounds (African American, Asian American, European American, Hispanic American, Native American and International).
+- Living together in the same residence hall where they actively develop meaningful relationships with students, faculty and staff who represent a rich mix of cultural backgrounds.

-- Taking the designated First Year Seminar course in the fall that focuses on global awareness and learning and then taking either Encounters with Cultures or American Ethnic Studies in the spring.
+- Taking the designated First Year Seminar course in the fall that focuses on identity development, empathy, and agency and then taking either Encounters with Cultures or American Ethnic Studies in the spring.

-- Participating in workshops, group discussions and special events that focus on the practical aspects of living and working in a diverse community.
+- Participating in workshops, group discussions and special events that focus on the practical aspects of living, learning, and working in a diverse community.

-- Meeting guest speakers, taking culturally related trips and engaging with the campus in conversations on diversity and global issues.
+- Meeting guest speakers, taking culturally related trips and engaging with the campus in conversations on diversity and social issues.

 While program participation is voluntary, students make a one-year commitment to be a part of a community that is intentionally designed to facilitate rich and meaningful interactions throughout the course of their first year.

-For further information, contact program director, Yolanda Vega (email@example.com).
+For further information, contact program director, Kasey Stevens (firstname.lastname@example.org).

 TRiO Upward Bound is an educational program designed to assist 85 high school students from the Allegan-Ottawa Counties area.
 To be admitted, students must meet the low-income or first-generation criterion established by the Federal Government and have the potential – even though their grades may not reflect it – to undertake a college education.
 The main purpose of the program is to assist these students to successfully pursue a post-secondary education.